Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

 ```

 So after each operation, the team member that did the operation only have to push the changes so all the other users from the team can pull from it and have access to the latest secrets.
+The management of stores with regarde to git is exactly the same as any other git project. `pass(1)` will create the commits automatically, but it is up to the team member that altered the store to push those changes to the central server.

 ### Onboard a new team member

 To onboard new team members, this is the procedure to follow:

-  1. The new team member needs to generate a gpg key
+  1. The new team member needs to generate a `gpg` key.
   2. It needs to retrieve the git repository of the store and add itself to `.gpg-id` and `.public-keys/`, commit and push.
-  3. All the other team members needs to import and sign the new team member key
+  3. All the other team members needs to import and sign the new team member key.
   4. One of the team member needs to re-encrypt the store so the new team member can decrypt the secrets (ie. `pass init -p myteam $(cat ~/.password-store/myteam/.gpg-id)`) and submit the new commits that were automatically generated.
   5. New team member is onboarded, she can know access secrets and create new ones.